tonywangs/CS44N-Computer-Graphics/Space Landscape/README.md

 ## Space Landscape
 This project showcases a procedural space landscape using Shadertoy.
 The animation features a 3D rendered landscape with rolling hills, dynamic lighting, and realistic shadows, all generated using signed distance functions (SDFs) and ray marching techniques.
+My inspiration was the landscapes of Star Wars.

 Features
 - Procedural Terrain: A dynamically generated landscape with rolling hills.